Will We See Armed Terminator Robots That Kill? AI-Enabled Weapons for "Non-Lethal" Use?

 One of the country’s leading experts on the topic of AI & Cybersecurity, a former senior Pentagon expert, says these are complex, nuanced and extremely difficult questions.

-“I think this is as much a physical philosophical question as it is technology.
+“I think this is as much a philosophical question as it is technological one.
 From a technology perspective, we absolutely can get there.
 From a philosophical point of view, and how much do we trust the underlying machines, I think that can still be an open discussion.
 So a defensive system that is intercepting drones, if it has a surface to air missile component, that's still lethal force it misfires or misidentified.
-I think we have to be very cautious in how we deem defensive systems non lethal systems if there is the possibility that a misfire or misidentification by the defensive system could still lead to death.
+I think we have to be very cautious in how we deem defensive systems non lethal systems if there is the possibility that it misfires, as a defensive system could still lead to death.
 When it comes to defensive applications, there's a strong case to be made there……but I think we really need to look at what action is being applied to those defensive systems before we go too out of the loop,” Ross Rustici, former East Asia Cyber Security Lead, Department of Defense, told Warrior in an interview.

 Rustici further elaborated that in the case of ‘“jamming” or some kind of non-kinetic countermeasure which would not injure or harm people if it misfired or malfunctioned, it is indeed much more efficient to use AI and computer automation.
 However, in the case of lethal force, there are still many reliability questions when it comes to fully “trusting” AI-enabled machines to make determination.